syncfusion-content/javascript-docs/js/Grid/Columns.md

 ## Reorder

-Reordering can be done by drag and drop the particular column header from one index to another index within the Grid.
-Reordering can be enabled by setting [`allowReordering`](https://help.syncfusion.com/api/js/ejgrid#members:allowreordering "allowReordering") property as `true`.
+Reordering can be done by drag and drop of the particular column header from one index to another index within the Grid.
+Reordering can be enabled by setting the [`allowReordering`](https://help.syncfusion.com/api/js/ejgrid#members:allowreordering "allowReordering") property as `true`.

 The following code example describes the above behavior.